Last Updated on November 7, 2022 by Lawrence Berezin

 Commentary: When you are right, FIGHT.

-I am helping a client with disabilities, who resides in Massachusetts and frequently travels to NYC, fight the refusal by the NYC DOF to honor his Massachusetts handicap parking permit.
-For example, Warriors issued NYC parking tickets even though he properly displayed his permit.
+I am helping a client with disabilities, who resides in Massachusetts and frequently travels to NYC, fight the refusal by the NYC DOF to honor his Massachusetts-accessible parking permit.
+For example, the Warriors issued NYC parking tickets even though he properly displayed his permit.

-When I wrote this blog post, NYC did not honor NY State handicap parking permits, nor did it honor handicap parking permits from non-residents.
+When I wrote this blog post, NYC did not honor NY State accessible parking permits, nor did it honor accessible parking permits from nonresidents.
 I can think of many constitutional law arguments against this draconian practice.
 Currently, NYC officials are considering what action to take in response to his fighting his NYC parking ticket.
 I’ll let you know the outcome.